Skip to content

 Discover South Tyrol on 550 km of free cycle paths

-If you fancy relaxation from the start, give it a try: take a train or bus instead.
-Once you get to South Tyrol, you have plenty of transfer options that will take you from the rail or bus station to your accommodation.
-And the excellent public transport network of the region will get you around your destination effortlessly.
+If you've a knack for relaxing moments, then take a train or bus.
+Once you arrive in South Tyrol, you have plenty of transfer options to reach your accommodation.
+The region's efficient and reliable transport system will get you around effortlessly.

 • Travel by train